 The UNT Media Library provides access to equipment that supports the recreational and research needs of students, faculty, and staff interested in games and gaming.
 This access helps bridge the digital divide that many students, faculty, and staff may face with rapidly changing technology and the computing requirements of new software.

-The UNT Library provides access to twenty-one PCs for gaming.
+The UNT Library provides access to twenty-eight PCs for gaming.
 At this time UNT has a Dell contract so all of these PCs are Dell gaming PCs.

-PS2, PS3, PS4, PS4 Pro, Xbox 360, Xbox One, Wii, Wii U, Wii Switch, RetroN 5, RetroN 2, Nintendo 64, Nintendo Gamecube, Atari 2600, Dreamcast, Sega Genesis emulator, Sega Saturn, Sega Master System, NES emulator, SNES emulator, PS emulator.
+PS2, PS3, PS4, PS4 Pro, Xbox 360, Xbox One, Wii, Wii U, Wii Switch, RetroN 5, RetroN 2, Nintendo 64, Nintendo Gamecube, Super Nintendo Entertainment System (SNES), Atari 2600, Dreamcast, Sega Genesis, Sega Genesis emulator, Sega Saturn, Sega Master System, NES emulator, SNES emulator, PS emulator.

 Virtual and Augmented Reality Devices

 HTC Vive, HTC Vive Pro, Oculus Quest, Oculus Rift, Sony PSVR, 10 iPod touches, 10 VR headsets